Thermodynamical topology of quantum BTZ black hole: Thermodynamical topology of quantum BTZ black hole

 \section{Thermodynamical topology of quantum BTZ black hole}

-In recent studies, significant attention has been devoted to explore the intriguing properties of the qBTZ black holes.
-These findings significantly suggest that qBTZ black holes possess a unique phase structure that deviates from the classical BTZ black holes.
-Consequently, we aim to investigate the potential distinctive features of qBTZ black holes from the perspective of thermodynamical topology.
+In recent studies, significant attention has been devoted to explore the intriguing properties of the quBTZ black holes.
+These findings significantly suggest that quBTZ black holes possess a unique phase structure that deviates from the classical BTZ black holes.
+Consequently, we aim to investigate the potential distinctive features of quBTZ black holes from the perspective of thermodynamical topology.